 Many people insist on renting a car while on Maui.
 While we don’t discourage it, anything can happen in these trying times – from absurdly high rental prices to last-minute cancellations.
 But, contrary to popular belief, it’s not impossible to see the island without a car.

-In fact, plenty of fantastic local companies are happy to pick you up at your hotel or condo and share the island with you.
+In fact, plenty of fantastic local rental companies are happy to pick you up at your hotel or condo and share the island with you.
 With the help of rideshare apps like Uber, Lyft, or Hawaii’s own Holoholo, exploring Maui without a car has never been easier.

 - If you don’t plan to rent a car, staying in the Ka’anapali, Lahaina, Kihei, or Wailea areas will make your travels much more manageable.
 These are the busy tourist areas and are a rideshare driver’s goldmine.
 There are usually plenty of rideshares available during the day.
 Check out Maui Accommodations for inexpensive, excellent vacation rentals.